ScottTPete/devmtzon/README.md

 ####

-* In your server.js file import express using require, create an express app, add some express middleware that points express to your static directory "public", last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
+* In your server.js file import express using require
+* Create an express app,
+* Add some express middleware that points express to your static directory "public"
+* Have your app listen to a specific port number.  some popular port numbers are  8080, 8000, 8888, 3000, 4500
 * Run nodemon and navigate your url to http://localhost:YourPortNumber

 ####